j-freddy/j-freddy.github.io/_posts/2022-04-19-bezier-curves.md

 <img src="{{img_dir}}bezier-loop.gif"
      alt="cubic-bezier" width="240px" class="img-thumbnail">

-We can generate further shapes by joining multiple Bezier curves together.
+We can generate further shapes by joining multiple Bezier curves together to form **B-splines**.
 We will explore this in the next section.

 ## Bezier curves in vector art